 On the Right Path: Grant Work Supports Greater Focus on Recognition of Prior Learning, Workforce Collaboration

 In December, CAEL presented the final results of a three-and-a-half-year series of activities connected to the Pathways to the American Dream project (PAD).
 PAD is administered by the New River/Mount Rogers Development Board, in southwest Virginia, and supported by an America’s Promise grant from the U.S. Department of Labor.
 PAD work included nine rural community colleges in the Virginia Community College System (VCCS).
 CAEL supported PAD by assessing the effectiveness of factors critical to adult learner success within this cohort, including policies on recognition of prior learning.

-CAEL’s analysis included the Adult Learner 360, its integrated diagnostic tool and consulting solution.
+CAEL’s analysis included the Adult Learner 360, its integrated program-support and diagnostic resource.
 CAEL completed an Adult Learner 360 implementation for each college at the beginning of the project, in fall of 2017, and again at its conclusion to provide quantitative progress measurement.
 It also completed front- and back-end surveys on recognition of prior learning practices.
 Interviews with institutional personnel complemented this data with qualitative insights from the field.

 Throughout the project, CAEL hosted process mapping, strategic planning, professional development, and other activities that have helped institutions align with best practices around supporting adult learner success.
 For example, they have enhanced marketing the concept of prior learning and broadened methods of assessing it, reporting that recognition of prior learning has fast-tracked students to success.
 The colleges also have increased their collaboration with employers and workforce/economic development associations in an effort to link learning outcomes with students’ career goals.

 Get Educated on the 60-Year Curriculum With Harvard Professors Christopher Dede and John Richards